A Look at K-12 Education Funding in Colorado

 CSI = Charter School Institute; Lowest revenue amounts highlighted in yellow; highest amounts highlighted in blue.

 Figure 13 shows total revenue (local, state and federal) per funded pupil by region, adjusted for inflation.
-In FY 2020, the Northeast and the West Central regions had the highest average per pupil revenues, topping $24,000 per student.
+In FY 2020, the Northwest region had the highest average per pupil revenue, topping $17,570 per student.
 The Charter School Institute has the lowest average at approximately $12,000 per student.
 The statewide average per pupil funding amount when considering all revenue sources was $14,574 in FY 2020.

 Figure 13: Total Revenue Per Pupil, By Region